bp4mc2/archimate2rdf/README.md

 We used the ArchiMate Model Exchange File format to create the transformation.
 The reason we used this file format is:

 1. It's a standard - a clear meaning is understood;
-2. It's tool independent - any body could use our transformation software, regardless of the tool used;
+2. It's tool independent - anybody can use our transformation software, regardless of the tool used;
-3. It's an XML format, so transformation using XSL is quite straightformard and easy understood.
+3. It's an XML format, so transformation using XSL is quite straightforward and easily understood.

 The actual transformation XSL can be found here: [src/main/java/resources/xsl/archimate2.rdf](https://github.com/bp4mc2/archimate2rdf/blob/master/src/main/resources/xsl/archimate2rdf.xsl)

-The follow rules were followed for the transformation.
+The follow rules were followed for the transformation:

 ### Element to OWL Class
 An ArchiMate Element is mapped to an OWL Class.